intel-unesp-mcp/infieri2019-session2/README.md

 ### 4.1 Goals ###

 This is an optional, more challenging activity.
-You are invited to follow Part 1 of the N-body simulation example developed by Intel® Software Innovator 'Johnny Chan', which describes a step by step code optimization journey to boost performance of a toy N-body simulation algorithm on a single KNL server.
+You are invited to follow the N-body simulation example developed by Dr. Fabio Baruffa, which describes a step by step code optimization journey to boost performance of a toy N-body simulation algorithm on a single KNL server.

+Dr. Fabio Baruffa is a software technical consulting engineer in the Developer Products Division (DPD) at Intel.
+He is working in the compiler team and provides customer support in the high performance computing (HPC) area.
+Prior at Intel, he has been working as HPC application specialist and developer in the largest supercomputing centers in Europe, mainly the Leibniz Supercomputing Center and the Max-Plank Computing and Data Facility in Munich, as well as Cineca in Italy.
+He has been involved in software development, analysis of scientific code and optimization for HPC systems.
+He holds a PhD in Physics from University of Regensburg for his research in the area of spintronics device and quantum computing.

 ### 4.2 Hands-on Activities ###

 Please access the link below ,read carefully and try to reproduce the optimization steps described by the author of the article.
-There are some specific topics that we need to adapt to our environment, so pleasse refer to the teaching assistant before you start.
+There are some specific topics that we need to adapt to our environment, so pleasse refer to the instructor or a teaching assistant before you start.

 <https://mathalope.co.uk/2017/09/07/high-performance-computing-hpc-on-intel-xeon-phi-n-body-simulation-example/>